If you will be taking a journey by TER train services in France, our guide will take you through the travelling experience.

 Sold out services on SNCF

-TER trains can be exceptionally busy, particularly on Friday and Sunday evenings when they are used for weekends away from, to mitigate against departures becoming overcrowded, some of them can be listed on the French national rail ticket service, SNCF Connect, as 'sold out' days in advance of the travel date.
+TER trains can be exceptionally busy, particularly on Friday and Sunday evenings when they are used for weekends away - To mitigate against departures becoming overcrowded, some of them can be listed on the French national rail ticket service, SNCF Connect, as 'sold out' fro, days in advance of the travel date.

 According to multiple reports SMTJ has seen on social media, that doesn't mean these trains can't be taken, it's possible to buy a walk-up ticket at the station and board the train.